-USA (ban RF vessels from US ports + SDN for RF SOE shipping company + 6 private shipping companies + 1 maritime engineering company + 69 vessels), Norway (close its borders and ports to Russian trucks and ships), Canada (1 manufacturer of gas turbine engines), UK (+3 airlines + extension of transport restrictions for Belarus, as well as, closed UK port for Belarus-related ships + allowed necessary technical assistance for temporarily detained aircraft + prohibited insurance relating to import of RF oil and oil products into the UK after 31 Dec 2022 (legislation does not ban the provision of services to shipments from Russia to other countries) + adopted amendment to the General Trade Licence that enabled the provision of insurance and reinsurance to individuals who are resident in Russia or are located in Russia as well as entities which are incorporated or constituted under the law of Russia or domiciled in Russia in relation to sea vessels and aircraft, their component parts, as well as aero gas turbine engines), EU (prohibited insurance and reinsurance of maritime transport of oil and oil products to 3rd countries with a wind down period of 6 months until 5 Dec for contracts signed before 4 Jun 2022 + extended existing port access ban + allowed technical assistance to RF for aviation), EU+UK (agreed co-ordinated ban on insuring ships carrying Russian oil, a plan to shut Moscow out of the vital Lloyd's of London maritime insurance market is delayed in EU, UK have not adopted agreed restrictions), Lithuania (applied transit restrictions on goods subject to EU sanctions between the main part of Russia and the Kaliningrad region), EU + Lithuania (EU released guidance for transportation from RF to Kaliningrad - road transit is not allowed, railway - allowed in volumes compared to pre invasion deliveries, transportation of sanctioned military and dual-use goods and related technologies are entirely prohibited, regardless of the mode of transport), Switzerland (ban on supporting services, including insurance or reinsurance, for transportation of RF oil and certain petroleum products to any destination).
+USA (ban RF vessels from US ports + SDN for RF SOE shipping company + 6 private shipping companies + 1 maritime engineering company + 69 vessels), Norway (close its borders and ports to Russian trucks and ships + extended existing port access ban + allowed the exchange of information within the framework of the ICAO).
+Canada (1 manufacturer of gas turbine engines), UK (+3 airlines + extension of transport restrictions for Belarus, as well as, closed UK port for Belarus-related ships + allowed necessary technical assistance for temporarily detained aircraft + prohibited insurance relating to import of RF oil and oil products into the UK after 31 Dec 2022 (legislation does not ban the provision of services to shipments from Russia to other countries) + adopted amendment to the General Trade Licence that enabled the provision of insurance and reinsurance to individuals who are resident in Russia or are located in Russia as well as entities which are incorporated or constituted under the law of Russia or domiciled in Russia in relation to sea vessels and aircraft, their component parts, as well as aero gas turbine engines), EU (prohibited insurance and reinsurance of maritime transport of oil and oil products to 3rd countries with a wind down period of 6 months until 5 Dec for contracts signed before 4 Jun 2022 + extended existing port access ban + allowed the exchange of information within the framework of the ICAO), EU+UK (agreed co-ordinated ban on insuring ships carrying Russian oil, a plan to shut Moscow out of the vital Lloyd's of London maritime insurance market is delayed in EU, UK have not adopted agreed restrictions), Lithuania (applied transit restrictions on goods subject to EU sanctions between the main part of Russia and the Kaliningrad region), EU + Lithuania (EU released guidance for transportation from RF to Kaliningrad - road transit is not allowed, railway - allowed in volumes compared to pre invasion deliveries, transportation of sanctioned military and dual-use goods and related technologies are entirely prohibited, regardless of the mode of transport), Switzerland (ban on supporting services, including insurance or reinsurance, for transportation of RF oil and certain petroleum products to any destination + allowed the exchange of information within the framework of the ICAO).